NelleV/SCCourses/git-intro/git.rst

     - to create an ssh-key on unix-based system: ``ssh-keygen -t dsa``
     - to create an ssh-key on windows-based system: follow the information `here <http://kb.siteground.com/article/How_to_generate_an_SSH_key_on_Windows_using_PuTTY.html>`_
-- Create a repository named ``SCBC``
-- Add this repository as a remote

 ----